-By investing strategically in revitalizing school health programming, the government of Ontario will be positioning itself as a leader in COVID recovery and sending a strong message that they recognize the importance of student health and well-being.
+By investing strategically in revitalizing school health programming, the government of Ontario will be positioning itself as a leader in student health and well-being, shifting the narrative and centering the experiences of students who need it the most.
+This is what parents, caregivers, and families across the province need.